RustyBamboo/Qutee.jl/README.md

 	return C
 end

-# The loss function that we wish to optimize
+# The loss function that we wish to optimize.
+You can compare to whatever matrix you want.
+# For reference, here I use a simple example where we compare to the identity matrix.
 function circuit_error(U)
-    ...
+    C = circuit(U)  # Creates a circuit from our matrix C_L = QuantumInfo.kraus2liou(C)  # Converts the circuit to a form we can work with return norm(C_L - I)  # Example loss function
 end

 # Optimize using gradient descent over the Stiefel Manifold